 Dr. Lok-Sze Wong studies system reform policies as attempts to address systemic inequities.
 Drawing on education, sociocultural, and organization theories and mixed methods, her research unpacks how systems (re)produce inequities and how to humanely reform schools and districts as complex social systems.
 She focuses on professional learning opportunities that support teachers and administrators as they shift their practices while redesigning the very organizations in which they work.
 Dr. Wong began her career in education as an elementary school teacher in Los Angeles.
 Wong has a Ph.D. in Educational Administration and Policy from the University of Michigan.

-As a Kinesiology scholar, Dr. Zhang has made more than 150 research presentations at international, national and state conferences, published more than 80 refereed research articles and book chapters, (co-)authored about 100 peer-reviewed research abstracts and conference papers, and completed about 20 funded research projects.
-His research focuses on supportive physical activity environments, achievement motivation, and youth physical activity and health promotion from social, psychological, pedagogical, and behavioral perspectives.
+Dr. Zhang is a tenured Full Professor and serves as the Director of the Pediatric Movement and Physical Activity Laboratory at UNT.
+As a Kinesiology scholar, Dr. Zhang has made more than 170 research presentations at international, national and state conferences, published about 100 refereed research articles and book chapters, authored about 110 peer-reviewed research abstracts and conference papers, and secured about 20 funded research grant projects from federal agencies and research foundations, including Project HSHL and Project MOVE.
+His research focuses on supportive physical activity environments, achievement motivation, motor skills, and physical activity and health promotion in underserved children and families from psychological, pedagogical, and behavioral perspectives.
+Dr. Zhang is currently the Fellow of the American College of Sports Medicine, and the Fellow of SHAPE America Research Council.